Mulusu/otakut-weeklymail-generator/readme.md

 The purpose of this project is to make writing otakut weeklymails easier.
 The program is written in python3, because it is the most usable language I know for this kind of work, as it mostly parses strings.

-This program was written under the influence of more or less alcohol, which may or may not be visible in the quality of the code.

-Program structure:

-main.py
-    Downloads the calendar info from google and calls the other classes.
-Deletes fetched file in the end

-parser.py
-    Parses the calendar file to form sensible events and reservations as a list

-generator.py
-    Generates the actual mail based on the lists of events provided by parser
+The mailgenerator script downloads the google calendar data and parses from it all events that are on the current week.
+It then separates clubroom reservations from the club's events.
+Finally, it outputs the list of reservations and events in the format of the weeklymail.
+The output can be as a webcompatible output intended for using the code on a webserver, or as a plaintext.
+This is controlled by a single variable at the beginning of the code.

 In addition, this repo has a separate script for calculating the different events of any given year.
-The eventcalculator script is modified from the mail generator.
+The eventcalculator script is modified from the mail generator, and as a result might have some redundant code remaining from the mail generator.
+The use of the eventcalculator is to count the events of usually the last year for annual documents of the club.